 Young people give up their mobile phone for 24 hours and obtain sponsorship from friends and family.
-If as school/parish/university/family are taking this on together, please let us know.
+If a school/parish/university/family are taking this on together, please let us know.
 Those taking part could also encourage their families, friends and parishes to participate too.
-Please contact ACN for details about where to send donations.